Points On License: Driving Licence Points And DVLA Check Help

 Every offence code from SP30 to DR10, all retention periods, and the exact disqualification thresholds — in one printable reference used before your next DVLA check or hire desk visit.

-If You Get 3 Points On Your License What Happens?
+If You Get 3 Points On Your Licence What Happens?

 Three points is the minimum penalty for most minor motoring offences.
-The most common cause is a SP30 endorsement from a speed camera, typically issued via a Notice of Intended Prosecution and resolved through either a fixed penalty or a speed awareness course (which avoids points entirely if offered and completed).
+The most common trigger is an SP30 from a fixed speed camera, typically delivered via a Notice of Intended Prosecution and resolved through either a fixed penalty or a speed awareness course.

 When you accept 3 points via a fixed penalty: